 A DUI arrest in Santa Barbara may be an unsettling experience.
 If you're facing this predicament, you need skilled legal representation to advocate for you in your DMV hearing.
 The DUI defense attorneys at the Aron Law Firm understand how devastating losing your driving privileges can be in Santa Barbara and can advocate for your rights in the DMV administrative hearing and the criminal court proceedings.

-To speak with a DUI defense lawyer at the Aron Law Firm, schedule a free consultation by completing a contact form or call (805) 618-1768.
+To speak with a DUI defense lawyer at the Aron Law Firm, schedule a consultation by completing a contact form or call (805) 618-1768.